My first code blue

 Stepping into a hospital for the first time as a medical student is a strange dichotomy.
 It is becoming a part of learning process to become a physician and experience life-and-death situations simultaneously.
 Many times, you will need to step back and observe and stay out of the active personnel’s way.
-This first hand experience of witnessing my first patient die in my initial work days is something that will be permanently embedded in my memory.
+This article which appeared in KevinMD was written by Jenny Hartsock; She is a hospitalist who blogs at "Doctor of a Certain Size."
+In this article Jenny shares her first-hand experience of witnessing her first patient die in the initial workdays.

 The familiar sound of ambulance

 In one of my early shifts in the Emergency room at the hospital, an ambulance brought in a man to the trauma bay during shift end.
 A patient in his 50's had collapsed suddenly while mowing lawn at his home.
 He was rolled in on the gurney with the EMT kneeling over him doing chest compressions.

 The ER staff swung into action as soon he was transferred from the gurney to the table where one nurse was doing chest compressions while another was trying to place a peripheral IV line with several more gathering medications and supplies.
 The ER resident and doctor were intubating the patient in between the violent rhythmic jerking movements of his body with the chest compressions.
 Another resident was trying to get a femoral IV line at the patient’s groin.

 The bowels evacuated, filling the room with the smell of feces followed by the scent of blood from an unsuccessful femoral line attempt.
 The team would pause in between and check to see if any signs of life were present, pulse or signs of cardiac activity.
 The patient’s heart was in ventricular fibrillation, so the attending doctor yelled “all clear” and a jolt of electricity shocked through the patient and then the staff resumed their compressions.